moteutsch/Practical-OOP/article.markdown

 At a certain of my development as a PHP programmer, I was building MVC applications by-the-book, without understanding the ins-and-outs.
 I did what I was told: fat model, thin controller.
 Don't put logic in your views.
 What I didn't understand was how to creative a cohesive application structure that allowed me to express my business ideas as maintainable, navigable code.
 Nor did I understand how to really separate my concerns into tight layers without leaking low-level logic into higher layers.
 I'd heard about SOLID principles, but applying them to a web app was a mystery.

 In this article, we'll build a quiz application using these concepts.
+[This is kinda off-point.]
 We'll separate the application into layers, allowing us to substitute components: for example, it'll be a breeze to switch from MongoDB to MySQL, or from a web interface to a command-line interface.

 ## Why MVC Isn't Enough

 MVC, which stands for Model-View-Controller, is a powerful design pattern for web applications.
 Unfortunately, with its rise to buzzword status, it has been taken out of context and used as a miracle cure.
 It's become standard practice to use MVC frameworks, and many developers have succeeded in using them to separate display logic and domain logic.
 The trouble is that developers stop there, building quasi-object-oriented systems at best and procedural code wrapped in classes--often controllers--at worst.

-In building our quiz application, we'll be using the Domain Model pattern described in Martin Fowler's Patterns of Enterprise Application Architecture.
+In building our quiz application, we'll be using the [Domain Model](http://martinfowler.com/eaaCatalog/domainModel.html) pattern described in Martin Fowler's [Patterns of Enterprise Application Architecture](http://martinfowler.com/books/eaa.html).
 Domain Model is just a fancy way of saying that we'll be using an object-oriented approach to designing the system: a web of objects with different responsibilities that, as a whole, will comprise our application.

 The Domain Model approach uses "entity" objects to represent information in the database; but instead of having our object-oriented code mimic the database, we'll have the database mimic our object-oriented design.
 Why?
 Because it allows us to build good object-oriented code.
 This mapping, called Object-Relational Mapping, is a large subject, and outside of the scope of this article.
 Luckily there are several mature libraries available in PHP that solve this problem[1].
 We'll be side-stepping the entirely issue by manually writing the specific mapping code we need for this article.